Part 1 of the MMathPhys Kinetic Theory course (homepage)

 Boltzmann: The Man Who Trusted Atoms is another worthwhile

 read.
 Focused mainly on the history and philosophy of Boltzmann's

-within the Oxford University network).
+least within the Oxford University network).

 Cercignani's books, like much of the mathematical literature, focus